ChunqiJIANG/jiang-azur/Usage-env02-assembly.md

 		## repeat ...

 # one script for all
-	# default iterate 5 times, you can change "5" tn any number you like, but more than 10 is not recommended.
+	# default iterate 5 times, you can change "5" to any number you like, but less than 10 is recommended.
  	/home/jiang/user_jiang/scripts/script_pilon-polish_iterate_azur_T20_ver3.sh -p PilonSHv3_SAMPLE_n5 -i SAMPLE.fasta -1 QF_SAMPLE_Read1.fq.gz -2 QF_SAMPLE_Read2.fq.gz -n 5

 ```